 Mitsubishi’s manuals are written much differently than those produced by domestic HVAC equipment manufacturers.

 All else being equal, a Trane manual is going to read a lot like a Carrier manual which will, in turn, read a lot like a Lennox manual.
-For most central HVAC systems, one manufacturer's installation and service literature is going to look a lot like the material published by all the others.
+For most central HVAC systems, one manufacturer’s installation and service literature are going to look a lot like the material published by all the others.

 With Mitsubishi, it’s a bit different.

 For one thing, you have to choose the right manual out of all the ones available.

 Unless you’ve been properly trained, this might take you a while.
 Once you find the right manual and the right page for addressing your problem, there’s often a lot less detail than you might expect if you’re used to domestic manufacturers’ manuals.
 It’s another reason why special training and experience are so important!